drivo/mh-node/README.md

 A NodeJS HTTP Reverse Proxy based on [Modify Headers Firefox add-on](https://addons.mozilla.org/en-US/firefox/addon/modify-headers/).

 This proxy reads JSON configuration file exported by the add-on and runs an HTTP proxy server which acts as Modify Headers filter.

+It can be used simply for reverse proxying HTTP/HTTPS as well.
+All HTTP/HTTPS methods are supported (i.e. GET, POST, PUT, DELETE, etc.).

 Requirement
 -----------